MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 *Figure 1: Replication appliances and agents workflow.*

-For more information, see these Azure Migrate topics:
+For more information, see these Azure Migrate articles:

 - [Support matrix for VMware migration](/azure/migrate/migrate-support-matrix-vmware-migration#vm-requirements-agentless).
 - [Migrate VMware VMs to Azure (agent-based)](/azure/migrate/tutorial-migrate-vmware-agent).